 Leah Okimoto, the founder and executive director of Aaron’s Presents, shared Eric’s story with us as a potential grantee.
 Eric, who is from Lawrence, Mass., became actively involved in Aaron’s Presents in the 7th grade and advocated to get a new bike rack for his school, which he was able to secure.
-Eric’s determination, ability to understand a need within his community, and work alongside his peers to find a solution remain inspiring.
+Eric’s determination, ability to understand a need within his community, and work alongside his peers to find a solution continue to inspire us.

 When Eric was offered a full scholarship to attend The Governor’s Academy for high school, he needed some assistance with supplies to support his academic success.
 Eric told his story in his own words in a letter to Doris: